jelaliabderraouf/DeliverableKubernetesTraining/K8s Training - Labs/lab-01-Understanding Kubernetes Architecture/Readme.md

 kubectl config get-contexts
 CURRENT   NAME                 CLUSTER          AUTHINFO         NAMESPACE
-*         docker-desktop       docker-desktop   docker-desktop docker-for-desktop   docker-desktop   docker-desktop minikube             minikube         minikube
+*         docker-desktop       docker-desktop   docker-desktop minikube             minikube         minikube
 ```

-  > Note : You notice that the **docker-desktop** duplicated.
-Both of `docker-for-desktop`  and `docker-desktop` point to the same context (See %USERPROFILE%\.kube\config). `docker-for-desktop` is the legacy name, it was changed to `docker-desktop`.
-You can delete the `docker-for-desktop`.

 To swich from a cluster to another you can do it either using the Docker System Tray.